 Try to repair existing damage by using ingredients that can stimulate the skin to produce more collagen.
 Examples of ingredients with collagen stimulating capabilities include:

-• Hydroxypenacolon Retinoate, a brand new, non-irritating form of Vitamin A
+• Hydroxypinacolone Retinoate, a non-irritating form of Vitamin A

-• Magnesium Ascorbyl Phosphate, a stabilized form of Vitamin C
+• Magnesium Ascorbyl Phosphate (MAP), a stabilized form of Vitamin C

 And if you simply can’t help but give in to those sugary cravings, then try some fresh strawberries dipped in 70% dark chocolate, which has a substantially lower glycemic index and is considered by some to be an antioxidant “super food!”

 Here’s to a happy, healthy Halloween!